Head Injury Treatment & Neurological Rehabilitation

 Q&A

-Yes, our methodology is particularly effective for the multiple and combined injuries characteristic of motor vehicle accidents.
-We address deep tissue damage, hidden structural shifts, the consequences of acceleration-deceleration forces, and post-traumatic stress, working systematically to restore both function and structural integrity.
+Yes, the method is especially effective for multiple and combined injuries typical of car accidents.
+We work with deep tissue damage, hidden displacements, consequences of impact‑acceleration forces, and post‑traumatic stress, gradually restoring function and structure.
+Our head injury treatment approach is designed to address even the most complex cases.

-In such cases, the program focuses on restoring motor patterns, coordination training, correcting myofascial dysfunctions, and working on balance and fine motor skills.
-Cognitive deficits—such as attention, memory, and information processing speed—are addressed simultaneously.
-The stages are structured so that the nervous system can gradually establish stable compensatory connections.
+In such cases, the program includes restoration of movement patterns, coordination training, correction of muscle‑fascial dysfunctions, balance work, and fine motor skills.
+Simultaneously, cognitive deficits such as attention, memory, and information processing speed are addressed.
+The stages of rehabilitation are structured so that the nervous system gradually develops stable compensatory connections.
+This is part of our post‑traumatic neurological rehabilitation framework.

-The length of recovery is determined by the severity of the injury, the extent of the damage, how quickly treatment begins, and the patient's overall pre-injury health.
-Mild injuries may require a few weeks, while more serious cases typically take several months.
-For significant impairments, the program may be longer-term; however, progress is monitored closely and the approach is adapted based on the patient's condition.
+The duration of rehabilitation is determined by the severity of the injury, extent of damage, timeliness of treatment initiation, and baseline health status.
+Mild injuries may require several weeks, while more serious damage typically takes several months.
+For pronounced impairments, the program may be longer, but progress is regularly assessed, and the approach is adapted to the patient’s condition.
+This recovery process after a head injury is highly individualized.

-Rehabilitation is recommended even for a mild concussion because this period is crucial for restoring normal cerebrospinal fluid flow and preventing increased intracranial pressure.
-Additionally, specialists assess the condition of surrounding tissues and structures to identify hidden displacements and micro-damage, which often don't become apparent until several months after the injury.
+A rehabilitation course is recommended even after a mild concussion, because during this period it is important to restore normal cerebrospinal fluid circulation and prevent increased intracranial pressure.
+Additionally, specialists assess the condition of adjacent tissues and structures to identify hidden displacements and micro‑damage — these often become apparent several months after the injury.
+Proper recovery after concussion helps avoid long‑term brain injury complications.

-In accordance with the developed program, the patient attends sessions at the Centre.
-The rehabilitation therapist evaluates the progress and adjusts the program. -
+- Attendance of sessions – According to the developed plan, the patient attends rehabilitation sessions at the Center.
+The rehabilitation physician regularly evaluates progress and adjusts loads and techniques as needed.

 The cost of a course of treatment with a stay in a hotel